 2. About us

-Unity balances our social and commercial purposes.
+Unity Credit Union balances our social and commercial purposes.
 We re-invest our profits to improve services for our members.
 Since 1971, we have been helping members with smart, simple money solutions.
 United as Unity Credit Union trading as Unity.

 3. What personal information do we collect?

-Personal information collected by Unity includes any information that identifies you.
+Personal information collected by Unity Credit Union includes any information that identifies you.
 For example:

-- Information we collect when you use our websites, social media apps and apps such as mobile banking, including your username and login credentials, and
+- information we collect when you use our websites, social media apps and apps such as mobile banking, including your username and login credentials,

 4. How we collect your personal information

-Most of the information Unity collects comes from you when you interact with us, as well as from third parties we work with:
+Most of the information Unity Credit Union collects comes from you when you interact with us, as well as from third parties we work with:

 - When you apply for a product or service.
 We collect personal information from you to be able to contact you, confirm your identity and the details of any security you offer, and to check your credit and financial history.

 - When you are a member and use our products or services.
 We collect information on your transactions and payments, when you access our services (e.g. internet banking, mobile banking, call our contact centre or visit one of our Branches), and when you respond to any survey or research questions we may send you.